Complete an access review of groups and applications in Azure AD access reviews

 Apply the changes

-If Auto apply results to resource was enabled and based on your selections in Upon completion settings, auto-apply will be executed after the review's end date or when you manually stop the review.
+If Auto apply results to resource was enabled based on your selections in Upon completion settings, auto-apply will be executed once a review instance completes, or earlier if you manually stop the review.

 The status of the review will change from Completed through intermediate states such as Applying and finally to state Result applied.
 You should expect to see denied users, if any, being removed from the group membership or application assignment in a few minutes.

-A configured auto applying review, or selecting Apply doesn't have an effect on a group that originates in an on-premises directory or a dynamic group.
+Manually or automatically applying results doesn't have an effect on a group that originates in an on-premises directory.
 If you want to change a group that originates on-premises, download the results and apply those changes to the representation of the group in that directory.

-By default, a deleted user will remain deleted in Azure AD for 30 days, during which time they can be restored by an administrator if necessary.
-After 30 days, that user is permanently deleted.
+- The denied guest user can be blocked from signing in for 30 days, then deleted from the tenant.
+During the 30-day period the guest user is able to be restored access to the tenant by an administrator.
+After the 30-day period is completed, if the guest user has not had access to the resource granted to them again, they will be removed from the tenant permanently.
 In addition, using the Azure Active Directory portal, a Global Administrator can explicitly permanently delete a recently deleted user before that time period is reached.
-One a user has been permanently deleted, subsequently data about that user will be removed from active access reviews.
+Once a user has been permanently deleted, the data about that guest user will be removed from active access reviews.
 Audit information about deleted users remains in the audit log.